-Chelsea Bond's launch speech for Biting the Clouds
+Chelsea Watego's launch speech for Biting the Clouds

 I feel very honoured tonight to be entrusted to speak to the work of Dr Fiona Foley.